2025 Respiratory Virus Vaccine Availability in Los Alamos

 Reporting by Emily Piltch, PhD, MPH

-It’s respiratory virus season - scroll down for a list of places around Los Alamos County that have Covid, flu, and RSV vaccines, how to schedule an appointment, answers to your questions, and links for more information.
+It’s respiratory virus season and we’ve put together a list of Los Alamos medical providers and pharmacies that are offering Covid, flu, and RSV vaccines, as well as details on how to schedule an appointment, answers to your questions, and links for more information.

 Boomtown will update this page weekly, or as we obtain new information.